Use polymer clay to make these cute rainbow pens with graphic cuteness!

 - To finish your pen, simply follow the tutorial below.

-- When your pen is covered add graduated translucent spiral canes, flowers, petals, or heart cut outs!
-The choice is yours!
+- When your pen is covered add translucent canes of your choice: spiral canes, flowers, petals, or heart cut outs.

 A Few Notes